Yugo917/prompt-lib/Common.md

 ```
 ## ChatGpt clarification
 ```
-    If you need any clarification or further guidance, please ask.
+    If you need more information to answer my question accurately, please feel free to ask me clarifying questions before responding.
+This will help ensure your response fully meets my expectations.
 ```
 ## Analyse files and keep in the memory
 ```